Ficool

 Nyra glanced sideways at her.
 "Then who is?"

-Elira did not answer right away.
+Elira didn't answer.
 She just looked at Thal.
-Then Tar.
-And shivered.
+Then at Tar.
+And said nothing.

-Tar, still looming like a monument over the field, gave a low grunt and turned from the battered horizon.
+Tar, still looming at the field's edge, gave a low grunt and turned from the battered horizon.
 He moved without urgency, the earth crunching beneath his hooves with each deliberate step.
-As the remaining soldiers busied themselves with the wounded and their dead, Tar walked over to a fallen log just at the edge of the clearing, large and moss-caked and half-rotten but solid enough to bear the weight of a creature like him.
+He walked to a fallen log at the edge of the clearing — large, moss-caked, half-rotten but solid enough — and sat heavily, the log creaking under his weight and immediately tilting toward him.

 Nyra followed without thinking.
 She did not need an invitation.

-He sat heavily, the log creaking under his massive weight and immediately tilting toward him.
-Nyra, mid-step, did not react fast enough.
-With a slight thunk, she slid halfway down the bark and bumped shoulder-first into Tar's thick side.
+She did not react fast enough to the tilt.
+With a slight thunk she slid halfway down the bark and bumped shoulder-first into Tar's thick side.

 "Really?" she muttered.